vbvyas/mongo-nodejs-express/README.md

 mongo-nodejs-express
 ====================

-An Example sample template for mongo, nodejs, and express RESTful Web api.
+An Example sample template that uses mongo, nodejs, and express to create RESTful Web api.

     api routes
     ----------